Handbook home

 Physical Activity and Exercise (PHTY90113)

-Please refer to the return to campus page for more information on these delivery modes and students who can enrol in each mode based on their location in first half year 2021.
+Please refer to the return to campus page for more information on these delivery modes and students who can enrol in each mode based on their location.

 Overview